Mike Camarota – President (Hudsonville)

 Their mission is to engage Filipinos in the effort to eliminate poverty and its causes.
 Marilou also helped friends in Cebu who were working to help victims of the Typhoon as well.
 Marilou, originally from the Philippines, got involved with the organization through a friend who works for WVP and continues to support and help whenever possible.

-Trent Rezny – Production Planner (Hudsonville)
+Trent Rezny – Production Coordinator (Hudsonville)

 Trent gives back to his community as a non-paid coach for his local high school football team.
 He has worked with teens for over 6 years to develop sportsmanship, team work, and leadership skills that the boys take with them back to their community.